manzil-infinity180/Social-feed-Application/README.md

 <br>

 ```
-Method:  POST
-Create a Post
+Method: POST - Create a Post

-Create your post
+Create your post there is no need to mention the userid because we can easily get it from the logined user

 Note That : For creating you have to be authenicated (Logined in)

 http://localhost:5006/api/post/create